amitai1997/ticketchain-mvp/README.md

 > **IMPORTANT:** Never hardcode credentials in test files.
 Always use environment variables for sensitive information.
 >
 > **NOTE:** The `make setup` command will not overwrite an existing `.env` file.
 If you need to reset to defaults, remove your existing file first.

-## Command & Env Fix Log (2025-06-04)

-The following issues were fixed in this update:

-1. Fixed `make setup` to properly check for existing `.env` files before copying from `.env.example`
-2. Updated project description in README to clarify it's a NestJS application, not Python
-3. Corrected `make test-python` to `make test-nodejs` to match the actual project structure
-4. Updated the API server start command from Python-based to Node.js-based
-5. Fixed Docker Compose configuration by removing obsolete version attribute
-6. Made poetry installation optional in the Makefile to handle environments without Python
-7. Improved test commands to allow running unit tests without database connection
-8. Added specific instructions for setting up test database environment

-## Security Dependency Updates (2025-06-05)

-The following security issues were addressed:

-1. Updated Python dependencies:
-   - Upgraded `python-multipart` to 0.0.18+ to address CVE-2024-53981
-   - Upgraded `pyjwt` to 2.10.1+ to address CVE-2024-53861
-   - Replaced `python-jose` with `authlib` to address CVE-2024-33663 and CVE-2024-33664
-   - Upgraded `cryptography` to 44.0.1+ to address CVE-2024-12797
-   - Manually installed `starlette` 0.40.0 to address CVE-2024-47874

-2. Updated JavaScript dependencies:
-   - Added overrides for `multer` (2.0.1+) to fix DoS vulnerability
-   - Added overrides for `cookie` (0.7.0+) to fix out-of-bounds issue

-3. Updated `safety` command in Makefile to use new `scan` command instead of deprecated `check` command

-## Test Fixes (2025-06-05)

-1. Fixed SQLite compatibility issue with timestamp data types in the EventEntity model.
-Changed date field to use 'datetime' type when running with in-memory database during tests.
-2. All unit and integration tests now pass successfully with `NODE_ENV=test npm test`.

-### Known Issues

-1. **Integration Tests**: Require a properly configured PostgreSQL database with a `test_user` account.
-Instructions have been added to set this up.
-2. **Jest Configuration**: There's a typo in the Jest configuration (`moduleNameMapping` should be `moduleNameMapper`).
-3. **Node.js Version**: Hardhat warns about using Node.js v23+, which it doesn't officially support yet.
-4. **TypeORM and SQLite**: When using SQLite for testing (better-sqlite3 driver), timestamp data types need to be configured as 'datetime' type.
-This has been fixed in entity models.

 ### Future Steps